Just because your business is small, it doesn’t mean your clients have to be small too.

 That can be very dangerous, because if you lose too many of your smaller clients, you can end up depending too heavily on your new corporate customer.
 If they decide to stop doing business with you one day, your business could go under.

 So when you dedicate resources to the new client, make sure you’re not taking too much away from the existing ones.
-And in your new product development, don’t make it exclusively aimed at the large customer—build in something to help the little guys too.
+And in your new product development, don’t make it exclusively aimed at the large customer—build in something to help your smaller customers as well.

 Planning carefully and keeping things segregated is the key here.
 Devote enough attention to the large client, but be sure to keep some time and resources free for the rest of your client base too.